RaceFPV/RotorHazard/src/lite/README.md

 See `docs/` folder for detailed documentation:
 - `hardware.md` - PCB design and wiring
-- `building.md` - Compilation and flashing
+- `setup.md` - Setup and configuration guide
-- `api.md` - Web API reference